jw35/x509-utils/README.md

 Read CSR data from the supplied file, or stdin.
 Append/prepend BEGIN/END lines if missing, and lob the result at 'openssl req' with some helpful formatting options

+## display-key

+Read RSA key data from the supplied file, or stdin.
+Remove leading/trailing blanks, append/prepend BEGIN/END lines if missing, and lob the result at 'openssl rsa'

 ## get-certificate

 Connect to a remote SSL-capable server and extract its certificate